Finding a dealership’s true value can get a little challenging, even for the most seasoned professionals.

 When a buyer opts to finance their car through the car dealer, dealers earn through interest payments.
 Car dealers benefit from loans with some of the best rates in the market, all thanks to their volume of sales.
 These are then marked up, resulting in a reliable income source for dealerships.

-To assess the value of a new car dealership, you can explore several avenues: the asset-based approach, income-based approach, market-based approach, valuation multiples approach, and rules-of-thumb approach.
+To assess the value of a new car dealership, you can explore several business valuation models: the asset-based approach, income-based approach, market-based approach, valuation multiples approach, and rules-of-thumb approach.

 We'll get into the specifics of each method later in this blog.